Last updated: 23/6/2021

 Workers involved in food and beverage production, processing and supply, and freight are permitted to cross the borders.
 In other words, they do not need to apply for an exemption but documentation is needed for border crossings.

-As soon as they can, businesses are asked to register with the new Business.govt.nz system (click here to apply), which will automatically provide workers with a QR code that they can place on the dashboard when crossing the border.
+If a region is at a different Covid Alert Level to the rest of the country, businesses will need to register to cross the border.
+Businesses can register Business.govt.nz system (click here to apply), which will automatically provide workers with a QR code that they can place on the dashboard when crossing the border.
 (Please note that individuals need a RealMe account to start the registration process, on behalf of their business.)